Eddj05/Milestone5/README.md

 **Research question:**

-Is There a relation between the preferred ‘World English’ and where it is spoken?
+Is there a relation between the preferred ‘World English’ and where it is spoken?

 Variables: